4.4 Policies and Procedures for Information Governance

 • Is monitoring required and tied to a measurable standard?

-• Is there a review date and approval authority?
+• Is there a review date and an approval authority?

-In exam scenarios, a repeated inconsistency often signals a policy or procedure gap.
-If departments destroy documents differently, use different data definitions, correct records through informal notes, or apply retention rules inconsistently, the answer should move toward standardized policy, training, auditing, and governance oversight.
-A one-time reminder may help communication, but it does not create a controlled process.
+In exam scenarios, a repeated inconsistency usually signals a policy or procedure gap.
+If departments destroy documents differently, use different data definitions, correct records through informal sticky notes, or apply retention rules inconsistently, the answer should move toward a standardized policy, training, auditing, and governance oversight.
+A one-time email reminder may improve communication, but it does not create a controlled, defensible process.

 Connecting policy to culture

 Policies work only when they are understood and enforced.
 Staff need training that explains the reason behind the rule and the steps to follow.
 Managers need metrics to know whether the process is working.
 Governance committees need authority to resolve conflicts between convenience and record integrity.
-The RHIA leader helps convert information governance from a document library into daily practice.
+The RHIA leader converts information governance from a document library into daily practice.
+For study, read each policy scenario by asking: what rule should exist, who owns it, how do staff carry it out, and how does the organization prove compliance?

 Test Your Knowledge